Skip to main content

 How it shows up on video

-On video, a clean four-seam transfer shows the ball rotating minimally in the glove before the throwing hand settles across the seams; a rushed or off-seam grip often shows a visible extra adjustment or a throw that tails noticeably off its intended line.
+On video, a clean four-seam transfer shows the ball rotating minimally in the glove before the throwing hand settles across the seams.
+A rushed or off-seam grip often shows a visible extra adjustment or a throw that tails noticeably off its intended line.

 Common mistakes